Robust Ultra-wideband Range Error Mitigation with Deep Learning at the Edge: Dataset Construction

-Finally, in order to assess the generalization capabilities of a generic representation learning model trained directly on the CIR waveform, a Multilayer Perceptron (MLP) is trained and tested on different splits of the dataset.
-After the validity of the method is firstly verified on the whole dataset, a series of tests are conducted to study the effect of different environments and obstacles on the performance of the models.
-The network is trained on a specific set of data from the same environment or material and tested on the rest of the possible scenarios.
-In this way, it is possible to state whether the approach holds a certain generality concerning such factors.
+Finally, a Multilayer Perceptron (MLP) is trained and tested on different splits of the dataset to assess the generalization capabilities of a generic representation learning model trained directly on the CIR waveform.
+After the validity of the method is first verified on the whole dataset, a series of tests are conducted to study the effect of different environments and obstacles on the models' performance.
+The network is trained on a specific set of data from the same setting or material and tested on other possible scenarios.
+In this way, it is possible to state whether the approach holds an absolute generality concerning such factors.
 For what concerns environmental influence, resumed in Fig. \ref{fig:bars}, metrics show that rooms with different sizes and configurations lead to minimal losses (less than 2 cm) compared to those caused by outdoor measurements or more extreme conditions as TTW.
-Indeed, samples taken in open space show the worst results, because they are taken in a completely different scenario, and the models struggle to adapt to a situation in which multipath components are absent.
-Nevertheless, an improvement is achieved in almost all cases.
-Regarding obstacles, a more marked distinction can be noticed.
-As already emerged from PCA analysis, heavy materials have a very different impact on UWB signals with respect to wood, plastic and glass.
-However, as for different environments, there is almost always an improvement in the raw mean absolute error (MAE).
-That means that models are able to learn a way to compensate part of the error independently from the obstacles, and also that a dataset containing a sufficient number of examples for a wide variety of materials can lead to excellent results in many different scenarios.
+Indeed, samples taken in open space show the worst results because they are taken in a completely different scenario.
+So, models struggle to adapt to a situation in which multipath components are absent, but an improvement is achieved in almost all cases.
+Regarding obstacles, we can notice a more marked distinction.
+As already emerged from PCA analysis, heavy materials have a very different impact on UWB signals with respect to wood, plastic, and glass.
+However, there is almost always an improvement in the raw mean absolute error (MAE).
+That means that models can learn a way to compensate part of the error independently from the obstacles.
+A dataset containing a sufficient number of examples for a wide variety of materials can lead to excellent results in many different scenarios.